Exploiting anticommutation in Hamiltonian simulation: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Andrew Childs, Yuan Su, You Zhou for useful discussions.
+We are grateful to Andrew Childs, Di Fang, Lin Lin, Yuan Su, and You Zhou for useful discussions and anonymous referees for their comments on an earlier draft.
+We thank Richard Meister for providing the molecular Hamiltonian data.
 QZ acknowledges the support by the Department of Defense through the Hartree Postdoctoral Fellowship at QuICS.
-XY is supported by the Open Project of Shenzhen Institute of Quantum Science and Engineering (Grant No.~SIQSE202008). \onecolumngrid
+XY acknowledges support from the Simons Foundation.